brightly-salty/peace-license/FullText.md

 2. "Adaptation" means a work based upon the Work, or upon the Work and other pre-existing works, such as a translation, adaptation, derivative work, arrangement of music or other alterations of a literary or artistic work, or phonogram or performance and includes cinematographic adaptations or any other form in which the Work may be recast, transformed, or adapted including in any form recognizably derived from the original, except that a work that constitutes a Collection will not be considered an Adaptation for the purpose of this License.
 For the avoidance of doubt, where the Work is a musical work, performance or phonogram, the synchronization of the Work in timed-relation with a moving image ("synching") will be considered an Adaptation for the purpose of this License.
 In addition, where the Work is designed to output a neural network the output of the neural network will be considered an Adaptation for the purpose of this license.

-3. "Bodily Harm" means any physical hurt or injury to a person that interferes with the health or comfort of the person and that is more more than merely transient or trifling in nature.
+3. "Bodily Harm" means any physical hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.

 4. "Coercion" means leveraging of the threat of force or use of force to intimidate a person in order to gain compliance, or to offer large incentives which aim to entice a person to act against their will.